Sustainable food production

 70% of supplied animals should come from extra-statutory forms of farming (2-4).

-In 2021 (as at October) more than 40% of animals supplied to us already came from extra-statutory farming methods (2-4).
+In 2022 more than 50% of animals supplied to us already came from extra-statutory farming methods (2-4).
 With the agreement to continue the Initiative Tierwohl (ITW) [animal welfare] after June 2021, we, together with the ITW, have been able to reach a milestone.
 Since July 2021, the German food retail industry has switched the entire basic range to farming type 2.

 Reduction of petroleum-based plastics